LucasNomi/LucasNomi/README.md

 # Hello, I'm Lucas!

 - I'm a Software Developer.
-- Currently studying  Systems Analysis and Development at Fatec Ribeirão Preto
+- Graduating in Systems Analysis and Development at Faculdade de Tecnologia de Ribeirão Preto (FATEC)
 - Looking for a job. 👀

 # 🛠 My tools